Localized statistics decoding for quantum low-density parity-check codes: Clusters on decoding graphs

-Let $n_s^p(v)$ be the probability that the node $v$ belongs to a particular cluster of size $s$, an $s$-cluster.
-In general, this takes the form

 where the perimeter of a cluster is the set of non-occupied nodes adjacent to at least one node in the cluster.
-Summing over the number $a_{s,t}(v)$ of clusters of size $s$ and their perimeter $t$, we find that the probability of belonging to an $s$-cluster can be written as a sum of the form
+The probability that the node $v$ belongs to a particular cluster of size $s$ is $n_s^p(v)s$, as $v$ can be any of the $s$ nodes in the clusters.
 On our percolation problem, by assumption, the probability that a given node is occupied is $p$.
 Moreover, if a node is occupied, it belongs to a cluster of size $\tilde s$ for some $\tilde s = 1, \dots, n$, where $n$ is the number of nodes in the graph.
-Hence, using \cref{eq:prob_s_cluster}, for any node in the graph, it holds that
+Hence, for a given node in the graph, the probability $p$ of being occupied must equate the sum of the probabilities of belonging to a cluster of size $\tilde s=1, \dots, n$.
+Hence, for an arbitrary node in the graph, it holds that

-i.e., the probability $n_{s}^p(v)$ that a node belongs to an $s$-cluster times the number of nodes/choices for that cluster.
+That is, the probability $n_{s}^p(v)$ that a node belongs to an $s$-cluster times the number of nodes/choices for that cluster.
 A quantity of interest for decoding is an estimate of the size of the cluster a random node belongs to.
 In other words, the probability $w_s$ that a node is occupied and belongs to an $s$-cluster.
-Combining \cref{eq:prob_s_cluster} and \cref{eq:prob_a_cluster},
+Explicitly, using~\Cref{eq:prob_a_cluster}, we find